ManuelElvir/ManuelElvir/README.md

 - 👀 I’m interested in Web and Mobile application development
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on any interesting development projects
-- 📫 How to reach me manuel@njiakim.com or manuel-njiakim.com/contact
+- 📫 How to reach me manuel.njiakim@gmail.com or manuel-njiakim.com/contact
+- ☕ Want to buy me a <a href="https://www.buymeacoffee.com/desirdev">coffee?</a>

 <!---
 ManuelElvir/ManuelElvir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.